 We know there's no tangible difference between £99 and £100.
 When you have time to weigh it all up and talk about it, there isn't a lot of value that can be found in the £1 you're losing.
-But when people are comparing prices, £99 looks a lot cheaper.
+But when people are comparing prices and looking to book online, £99 looks a lot cheaper.

 In fact, it looks almost £10 cheaper!